paulmaneuvrierhervieu/paulmaneuvrierhervieu.github.io/_pages/about.md

 <br>**Research interests**: Economic history; Political Science; Deindustrialization; International Trade; Economic Development; Living standards; Atlantic history; Medieval history; Industrialization; Archeology

-My research explores the long-term consequences of economic development by analyzing the evolution of living standards from the Middle Ages through the 19th century.
+<br>My research explores the long-term consequences of economic development by analyzing the evolution of living standards from the Middle Ages through the 19th century.
 I also examine the social and political impact of the 1786 Eden Treaty—considered the first free trade agreement—signed between France and England in 1786.

 A significant part of my work focuses on historical social conflicts.
 In 2020, together with [Cédric Chambru](https://cedricchambru.github.io/), I launched the Historical Social Conflict Database [(HiSCoD)](https://www.unicaen.fr/hiscod/).
 Designed for both academic researchers and the general public, HiSCoD offers a comprehensive set of resources for studying social unrest from the Middle Ages to the 19th century.
 The current version includes over 20,000 recorded episodes of conflict across France, England, Germany, Italy, Spain, and other regions.